Driver

 Driver is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the Driver statistical area (Lv2), and new addresses validated by AreaSearch, the population is estimated at around 2,894 as of Nov 2025.
-This reflects an increase of 147 people since the 2021 Census, which reported a population of 2,747 people in the Driver (SA2).
-The change is inferred from the resident population of 2,894, estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 1,682 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Driver suburb as of Feb 2026 is around 2,894.
+This reflects an increase of 147 people (5.4%) since the 2021 Census, which reported a population of 2,747 people in the suburb.
+The change is inferred from the resident population of 2,894 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,682 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 55.00000000000001% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Examining future population trends projects an above median population growth for statistical areas analysed by AreaSearch.
-The Driver (SA2) is expected to increase by 386 persons to 2041, reflecting a gain of 13.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above median population growth of statistical areas analysed by AreaSearch is projected for Driver suburb.
+The suburb is expected to increase by 386 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.3% in total over the 17 years.

 Frequently Asked Questions - Population